Jack Kennedy rides first winner since fifth leg break in January

-Jack Kennedy notched his first winner since returning to the saddle after breaking his tibia and fibula in January, as the Gordon Elliott-trained I A Connect landed the beginners chase at Tipperary on Tuesday.
+Jack Kennedy notched his first winner since returning to the saddle after breaking his tibia and fibula in January when the Gordon Elliott-trained I A Connect landed the beginners chase at Tipperary on Tuesday.

 Kennedy said: "It's brilliant.
 He probably wants a bit further than that trip so I sent him on a bit early and all he did was stay.
 He stuck his neck out and battled."